-cover, under cover and section cover; istockphoto.com

-page I; istockphoto.com

-page VII; istockphoto.com

-page 2, 3; istockphoto.com

-page 30, photo at the top of the page; istockphoto.com

-page 34, photo at the top of the page; istockphoto.com

-page 38, photo at the top of the page; istockphoto.com
+cover, under cover and section cover; istockphoto.com page I; istockphoto.com page VII; istockphoto.com page 23; istockphoto.com page 24, photo on the left; istockphoto.com - photo on the right; shutterstock.com page 25, photo on the left; istockphoto.com - photo on the right; shutterstock.com page 36, photo at the top of the page; istockphoto.com page 40, photo at the top of the page; istockphoto.com page 44, photo at the top of the page; istockphoto.com page 48, photo at the top of the page; shutterstock.com page 52, photo at the top of the page; shutterstock.com page 52, photo at the top of the page; shutterstock.com

-The European construction ecosystem is at the centre of a tough but also promising set of economic, environmental and societal challenges.
+The European construction ecosystem is at the centre of a difficult but also promising set of economic, environmental and societal challenges.
 As one of the 14 industrial ecosystems in the European Union1, it is responsible for almost 9% of the EU GDP, 7% of employment, and it is composed by 3.1 million businesses, most of them being SMEs2.

-The European Union has set the green and digital transition as high priorities for the years to come.
+The European Union has set the green and digital transition as high priorities for the present and the years to come.
 The European Green Deal aims at transforming the European Union into a just and prosperous society with a modern, resource efficient and competitive economy.
-On the same time, the Commission is determined to make this a "Digital Decade for Europe", with a clear focus on data, technology, and infrastructure and strengthen EU's digital sovereignty.
+On the same time, the Commission is determined to make this a "Digital Decade for Europe"3, with a clear focus on data, technology, and infrastructure and strengthen EU's digital sovereignty.

-The construction ecosystem is transforming, grasping the benefits of digital tools and technologies.
+The construction ecosystem is transforming, by seizing the opportunities offered by digital tools and technologies.
 Building Information Modelling (BIM) is one of the principal tools that transforms the construction ecosystem and the management and interventions to the built environment.
 The EU Public Procurement Directive of 20144 encourages public entities to use BIM when procuring for construction projects.
 On that basis, the European Commission has been collaborating with the EU BIM Task Group since 20165.
 The "EU handbook for the introduction of Building Information Modelling by the European public sector" was published in 2017 as one important result of this collaboration.
 The handbook, translated from English to 20 more languages, has been downloaded more than 30 000 times.